Dalal-Nsrallah/Dalal-Nsrallah/README.md

 <div align="center">

-### 💭 *"Visible where visibility is dignity, invisible where invisibility is life."*
+### 💭 *"Visible where visibility is dignity, invisible where invisibility is life." - Dalal NsrAllah*

 </div>